refinedev/refine/documentation/docs/tutorial.md

 - Save button submits the form and issues a `POST` request to the REST API.

+- Since there can't be a pre-selected value in a create form, we don't pass a `defaultValue` parameter to `useSelect`.

 <br />

 <div style={{textAlign: "center"}}>